Singe72/fetcherRep/README.md

 ![](fetcherREP.png)

 This application is designed to retrieve, store and annotate reports from the "Hackerone" platform.
-FetcherREP was developed by a student.
+FetcherREP was developed by a noob.
 If you have any tips or suggestions, don't hesitate to contact us!

 ## Installation